Providing a place where researchers can connect with each other and share information about biogeochemical ecosystem modelling.

 Within the GRAMP site an application which interfaces with the publications database is being developed, linking detailed description and model performance.
 This will illustrate (through pie or bar charts) how the various biogeochemical models hosted at the GRAMP website are applied (by geography, activity, land use, etc.) and will allow the user to find published papers describing how well they perform in each situation.

-These have been developed and integrated within the GRAMP site which allows users to set up free online meetings, share desktops and telecast webinars.
+These have been developed and integrated within the GRAMP site, and allow users to set up free online meetings, share desktops and telecast webinars.
 Our ambition is for the GRAMP website to become a vibrant virtual lab where modellers can come together to build capacity, share experience, correct errors and develop new insights.

 The DNDC model is GRAMP’s flagship project which is growing and evolving rapidly.
 The GRAMP site currently includes information on the capabilities of the different versions of DNDC and allows viewers to explore each model through the Model Browser.
 The intention is for GRAMP to include other models over time.